adgoudz/dotfiles/README.md

   found vim-airline to be faster and more reliable.

 * powerlevel10k targets the Zsh prompt only.
-I prefer a minimal prompt theme, so the overhead of another large dependency isn't worth it.
+I prefer a minimal prompt theme, so the overhead of another large dependency doesn't seem necessary to me.

 [powerline]: https://github.com/powerline/powerline
 [powerlevel10k]: https://github.com/romkatv/powerlevel10k